Information for Readers

 Onsite Photograph and Reproduction Requests

-Within the constraints of copyright law and consideration for the physical condition of the materials the Library provides reproductions in a range of formats, including digital files and prints, slides and transparencies, photocopies, and microfilm.
+Within the constraints of copyright law and consideration for the physical condition of the materials, the Library provides reproductions in a range of formats, including digital files and prints, slides and transparencies, photocopies, and microfilm.
 Forms and instructions for ordering reproductions of rare materials may be found at the Ahmanson Reading Room desk.
 For reproductions of General Collection materials please consult the Reader Services staff.
 Photocopies from General Collection books may also be ordered at the Photo Services window in the Library, Monday through Friday.
-Only Huntington staff members may make copies of items in the collections.

-Readers are permitted to use their own digital cameras to take a limited number of images under certain conditions.
+After obtaining permission from Reader Services staff, readers are permitted to use their own digital cameras to take a limited number of images under certain conditions.
 Please note that only personal digital cameras or camera phones may be used.
-Cameras or phones for which the flash or sounds cannot be disabled may not be used.
-No portable scanners or SLR cameras of any kind (including digital SLR) are allowed.
+Cameras or phones for which the flash, shutter, or sounds cannot be disabled may not be used.
+No portable scanners or SLR cameras of any kind (including digital or film SLR) are allowed.
 Readers must obtain written permission from the Library to use their digital images in web or print publications.

 and readers for lunch Monday through Saturday.

 A number of shuttle services operate vans directly from Los Angeles area airports to local destinations.
 The Union Station Flyaway Bus from LAX will connect to the Gold Line into Pasadena and taxis are readily available.